Art Break: African American Marching Bands at Storefront, Torres-García at Acquavella, and Four Exhibits at the Drawing Center

 By A. E. Colas, Contributing Writer, April 9, 2018

 We all know that New York City has a lot of choices when it comes to art galleries, maybe too many.
 How do you find the interesting, innovative work that sparks your imagination?
 That’s where Art Break can help.
-This week we’re showcasing three galleries known for presenting works that go outside the traditional boundaries of art, making for a genuinely exciting visitor experience.
+This week we’re showcasing three galleries, including Storefront for Art and Architecture, known for presenting works that go outside the traditional boundaries of art, making for a genuinely exciting visitor experience.
 So take a break from the daily grind and take a look at something new – you’ll be glad you did!

 The Storefront for Art and Architecture brings art and cultural/social commentary together in unexpected ways.
 This week they are opening Marching On: The Politics of Performance, examining the history and cultural significance of African American marching bands.
 Bryony Roberts and Mabel O. Wilson combine meticulous research with performance art to create a thought provoking installation that honors past practitioners as well as contemporary musicians.
 The Marching Cobras of New York, a youth performance group, are scheduled to play from 5-5:30 pm at the show’s opening on April 14, 2018.
 To see a sample of their dynamic performing style click here.